caktus/guidebook/source/dev-setup.rst

 When done, you'll have a new Python version in ``/Library/Frameworks/Python.framework/Versions/`` that has also been added to your path by the installer.

+Note: in order to avoid errors like ``<urlopen error [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer`` in during development in the future, find the Python installation's ``Install Certificates.command``, and run it.
+It is likey found in the ``/Applications/Python 3.X`` directory.

 Uninstalling pyenv
 ''''''''''''''''''